dsiganos/nano-workspace/README.md

 * It is not easy to answer the question "is my node synced"?
 * It is difficult to bootstrap the node (TODO: define bootstraping)
 * It is not obvious how to circumvent bootstraping for a faster sync-up
+* It is not obvious how to setup a nano node locally within a disk directory (and hence allow for multiple parallel builds).

 This project will try to provide solutions to the issues listed above.
 The target audience is linux developers who are comfortable with makefiles.
 I currently run Ubuntu 20.04.